 Honestly, I’ve always suggested, and will continue to, use anything besides a taxi

-Another great option as you can add a rental car to your initial reservation and then pick it up and drop it off at MCO.
+Another option as you can add a rental car to your initial reservation and then pick it up and drop it off at MCO.
 Hertz, National, Alamo, Dollar, Budget and L&M are all available at the airport.

 If you check out the various coupon sites, you may come across a great deal to get you to and fro.